MeganHancock/fs-journal/journal/01/questions.md

             color: rgba(255, 210, 33, .75);
         }
     ```
-       > |The three properties as shown in the example are: h1 - Selector; color - property; rgba - value |
+       > |The three properties as shown in the example are: h1 - Selector; color - Property; rgba - Value |

 07. How do you think good design influences people when visiting a website, and what sorts of things could you convey through design alone?
     > | ANSWER HERE |